Fall Begins: Here’s How Much Money Pumpkin Spice Products Rake In

 It Tastes Like a Nearly Billion-Dollar Enterprise

-It’s no surprise that retailers keep turning out the pumpkin spice and thinking up new products to flavor with it — consumers spent about half a billion dollars on such flavored products alone in the U.S. in 2019, according to Nielsen data.
+It’s no surprise that retailers keep turning out the pumpkin spice and thinking up new products to flavor with it — consumers spent about half a billion dollars on such flavored products in the U.S. in 2019, the most recent year for which Nielson has released data.
 Pumpkin-flavored grocery products reaped $511 million, which was 4.7% more than 2018.

 Pumpkin spice is so ubiquitous now that Forbes describes it as “the pumpkin spice industrial complex,” and it has done nothing but increase in popularity.